 The update was about 287MB plus (some reported 311MB) and it was smooth – no major hiccups noted.
 However one must remember – as usual, some of the previous settings and applications will be wiped out when the phone ports over to the new firmware.
 You need to reinstall and maintain them again even though the update backups messages and contact details before it installs and restores them back once done (the usual full backup/wipe/restore cycle).

-With Nokia Belle update, the some of the prominent changes is that there are now six home screens with live widgets in different sizes and a drop down menu for notifications.
+With the Nokia Belle update, some of the prominent changes are that there are now six home screens with live widgets in different sizes and a drop-down menu for notifications.

 All About Symbian reports:-

 - A major reworking of the user interface, with an emphasis on ease of use, updated design language and flatter navigation hierarchy.
 Specific items are detailed below.

 - Better use [a new memory management scheme] of the 256MB of RAM in all Symbian^3/Anna devices.
 In practice, this will mean no occasional ‘Memory full’ errors and (hopefully) foolproof execution of even the largest ‘HD’ games.
 Applications which are running will, on the whole, stay running, whatever else you startup.
 Overall performance is better, in terms of UI responsiveness and multitasking.